Song of the South: Home media

 Disney has not released a complete version of the film in the United States on home video, given the film's controversial reputation.
 Over the years, Disney has made a variety of statements about whether and when the film would be re-released.
 From 1984 to 2005, then-Disney CEO Michael Eisner stated that the film would not receive a home video release in the United States, due to not wanting to have a disclaimer and fearing backlash and accusations of racism.
 Uncle Remus was not featured in the Splash Mountain attraction, instead being replaced as the narrator by Br'er Frog in the Tokyo Disneyland and Magic Kingdom versions of the ride.
-In March 2010, Disney CEO Bob Iger stated that there were no plans to release the film on DVD, calling the film "antiquated" and "fairly offensive".
+Ruth Warrick, who starred in the film, in 2003 expressed sadness that it had not been re-released.
+In March 2010, then-Disney CEO Bob Iger stated that there were no plans to release the film on DVD, calling the film "antiquated" and "fairly offensive".
 In November 2010, Disney creative director Dave Bossert stated in an interview, "I can say there's been a lot of internal discussion about Song of the South.
 And at some point we're going to do something about it.
 I don't know when, but we will.
 We know we want people to see Song of the South because we realize it's a big piece of company history, and we want to do it the right way."
 Film critic Roger Ebert, who normally disdained any attempt to keep films from any audience, supported the non-release of the film, arguing that Disney films become a part of the consciousness of American children, who take films more literally than do adults.

 Audio from the film—both the musical soundtrack and dialogue—was commonly used in home media tie-ins through the late 1970s.
 In particular, many book-and-record sets were released featuring the animated portions of the film or summaries of the film as a whole.
 The Walt Disney Company has also included key portions of the film in VHS and DVD compilations in the United States, as well as on the long-running Walt Disney anthology television series.
 "Zip-a-Dee-Doo-Dah" and some of the animated portions appear in an added feature on the 2004 Alice in Wonderland Special Edition DVD, as part of the 1950 Christmas special One Hour in Wonderland, which promoted the then-forthcoming film.
-From 1986 to 2001, most of the musical segments – notably "Zip-a-Dee-Doo-Dah", "How Do You Do?", and "Everybody's Got A Laughing Place" – were included on the VHS and LaserDisc releases of the Disney Sing-Along Songs series.
+From 1986 to 2001, most of the musical segments, such as "Zip-a-Dee-Doo-Dah", "How Do You Do?", and "Everybody's Got A Laughing Place", were included on the VHS and LaserDisc releases of the Disney Sing-Along Songs series.